 Then contact us right away, toll free at 607-687-5126.
 We know garage door openers inside and out.
 We have the experience to advise you and explain the actions to take or best choice to make while respecting your budget.
 We will also happily send you a no‑obligation free quotation by email.

 If it’s convenient for you, then stop by our showroom.
-A tool that is available for you is our design center to assist you in selecting the style that fits you best.
+A tool that is available for you is our Design Centre to assist you in selecting the style that fits you best.
 For more inspiration, view the myriads of examples in our image gallery.